zulip/zulip/README.prod.md

   You can create your own release tarballs from a copy of zulip.git repository using `tools/build-release-tarball`.

+* The Zulip upgrade script automatically logs output to /var/log/zulip/upgrade.log; please use those logs to include output that shows all errors in any bug reports.

+* The Zulip upgrade process works by creating a new deployment under /home/zulip/deployments/ containing a complete copy of the Zulip server code, and then moving the symlinks at `/home/zulip/deployments/current` and /root/zulip` as part of the upgrade process.
+This means that if the new version isn't working, you can quickly downgrade to the old version by using `/home/zulip/deployments/<date>/scripts/restart-server` to return to a previous version that you've deployed (the version is specified via the path to the copy of `restart-server` you call).

 * To update your settings, simply edit `/etc/zulip/settings.py` and then run `/home/zulip/deployments/current/scripts/restart-server` to